ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 There can be errors occurred during sending and validating a GraphQL request.
 These errors are categorized under the `graphql:RequestError` error type, which is a subtype of the `graphql:ClientError`.

 ###### Example: Handle Request Error
-In the above example, the `graphql:RequestError`s are handled separately.
+Above example shows how the `graphql:RequestError`s are handled separately.

 ##### 7.3.1.1 HTTP Error